WoozyMasta/archimate-ci-image/README.md

-# Archimate container image for CI
+# Archimate container image for CI <!-- omit in toc -->

 [Archi][Archi repository] container image for use in continuous integration pipelines.
 With this container, you can implement automatic report generation